eleanorthomas26/applied-statistics/Lego_Inventory_Markdown.md

 1. Introduction and Purpose
 2. Structure of the Inventory
     + Sizes
-    + Colour
+    + Colors
 3. How to use the Inventory
     + Stock Overview
     + Incoming Pieces
     + Outgoing Pieces

-## Introduction and Purpose
+## 1. Introduction and Purpose
 At first, we were given approximately one hundred Lego pieces and were supposed to create a structured inventory which included information and quantity of every single Lego piece.
 These pieces consist of different shapes, sizes, uses and colors which we as a group had to categorize correctly.
 In general, the inventory is designed to provide an overview of the stock for a Lego Reselling company.

 As for the purpose, after preparing a complete overview of the inventory, we can decide on further planning and also how to deal with various orders.
 The overview of the inventory in a Google Sheet serves as an assistance to monitor the whole supply and demand flows.

 You can find the [inventory here](https://docs.google.com/spreadsheets/d/1e5OsPttHjQvtAFLUt-rMEAGYMcvyG97LAem_8MwMLfk/edit?gid=450027551#gid=450027551).

-## Structure of Inventory
+## 2. Structure of the Inventory

-The coloumns of the inventory relate to the shape/size of a piece and the rows correspond to the colour.
+The columns of the inventory relate to the shape/size of a piece and the rows correspond to the color.
+It is worth mentioning that there is no difference whether you assign the colors to the rows or the columns!

 ### Size/Shape